Select Page

 Background: The Division of Germany

-The Motivation Behind the Berlin Blockade
+The Reason for the Berlin Blockade

 The Blockade Begins

-Consequences of the Berlin Blockade
+The after-effects of Berlin Blockade

 The Berlin Airlift